-Our data on employment is from the DADS.3 All firms with employees are required to report wages, hours paid, occupation, and the 2-digit sector of activity of the firm.
-The estimation sample includes firms in 17 industries in both manufacturing and non-manufacturing sectors.4
+Our data on employment is from the DADS.
+All firms with employees are required to report wages, hours paid, occupation, and the 2-digit sector of activity of the firm.
+The estimation sample includes firms in 17 industries in both manufacturing and non-manufacturing sectors.

 The DADS reports detailed 4-digit occupational codes, almost 500 in total, classified using the French PCS classification.
-These occupational codes are defined and explained in great detail in INSEE (2003), and we use these definitions to select the 58 4-digit occupations that we classify as techies.
+These occupational codes are defined and explained in great detail in INSEE (2003), and we use these definitions to select the 56 4-digit occupations that we classify as techies.
 As we will show in Section 3, workers in these occupations differ from other workers in their education and training as well as in the tasks they perform.
-Their work is closely related to the installation, management, maintenance, and support of ICT, product and process design, longer-term R&D activities, and other tasks related to
+Their work is closely related to the installation, management, maintenance, and support of ICT, product and process design, longer-term R&D activities, and other tasks related to technology.
+In short, the employment of techies is a direct measure of firms' investment in technology.

-22011 is the first year for which our data are available and 2019 is the last pre-pandemic year.
+&lt;sup>22011 is the first year for which our data are available and 2019 is the last pre-pandemic year.

-3Déclaration Annuelle de Données Sociales
+&lt;sup>3Déclaration Annuelle de Données Sociales

-4One sector (coke and refined petroleum) is dropped because it has tiny shares of total hours worked, and one sector (Transportation and storage) is dropped because the estimation of the production function using GLZ failed to converge.
+&lt;sup>4One sector (coke and refined petroleum) is dropped because it has tiny shares of total hours worked, and one sector (Transportation and storage) is dropped because the estimation of the production function using GLZ failed to converge.
 We also drop the computers and electronics sector because of its very high intensity in techie workers.